 The Architecture of Attention

 Boutique properties in historic Ontario towns tend to face a common tension: the inherited bones of a 19th-century building and the expectation of a contemporary design sensibility.
-The most successful resolutions don't erase the original structure; they put it into conversation with considered additions.
+Particularly successful resolutions don't erase the original structure; they put it into conversation with considered additions.
 The award category here, Luxury Design Boutique Hotel, signals that the physical execution at Merrill House has been assessed against a rigorous international standard, not just a regional one.

 Picton itself is a town where the streetscape still reads as a coherent historical document, with its Main Street commercial strip preserving the scale and rhythm of a mid-Victorian Ontario market town.
-A property operating at the design level Merrill House signals has to resolve the question of how contemporary interiors inhabit that inherited shell.
+A property operating at the design level the hotel signals has to resolve the question of how contemporary interiors inhabit that inherited shell.
 The Luxury Art Hotel distinction adds another layer: art programming at boutique scale typically means curation that responds to place rather than the generic gallery-hotel approach common in larger urban properties.

-Merrill House operates in a different register: smaller scale, village context, and the specific character that comes from being the anchor design property in a destination rather than one among many in a dense urban market.
+The hotel operates in a different register: smaller scale, village context, and the specific character that comes from being the anchor design property in a destination rather than one among many in a dense urban market.
 That position carries different weight and different expectations.

 Picton as the Right Base